PurnaChandraPanda/telemetry-core-bot/README.md

     npm start
     ```

-- Or, have the app run in debug mode
+- Or, have the app run in debug mode [in VS Code]

 ## Testing the bot using Bot Framework Emulator